 Do you have any advice for parents when they first separate and emotions are running high?

 I think I should probably correct a misconception in that mediators don’t give advice.
 We really give people information.
 If I give advice it means I’m taking a side, and mediators are neutral.

 We say to people that if they want specific advice they need to speak to a solicitor.
 What we can do is give information about the effects of divorce and separation, what works and how to do things differently.

 What works in terms of separating is to try and understand that you are going through a grief and loss process for that relationship and that people involved will be at different stages.

 One person may have been thinking about, planning and preparing for the separation for a lot longer than the other person.
 For the person who is further along the process, it’s important to be aware that the other person won’t be on the same page.
 You can’t expect them to be.

-It goes back to very basic words, like being ‘kind’, being ‘considerate’.
+It goes back to very basic words, like being ‘kind’ and being ‘considerate’.
 Not treating the other person as someone you are in a close personal relationship with, because that has now ended.

 Try to treat the other person with respect and kindness, in the same way as you would at work.
-With a work colleague, you don’t have to like them or have the same views as them, but you do have to treat them with respect, be polite, be punctual.
+With a work colleague, you don’t have to like people or have the same views as them, but you do have to treat them with respect, be polite and be punctual.
 You might not feel like it but it’s the best way to behave for your child.
 A child needs their parents to have as constructive a relationship as possible.